Jinay98/Backend-Panel/README.md

 6.)
 Create a superuser who can make changes in the database by: python3 manage.py createsuperuser <br/>
 7.)
 Run the server by: python3 manage.py runserver <br/>
 8.)
 Go to http://localhost:8000/admin/ and login with the super user credentials to make changes in the tables <br/>
+9.)
+Go to http://localhost:8000/api/login/ to login with a normal user <br/>
+10.)
+Go to http://localhost:8000/api/register/ to signup <br/>